arbitraryco/vice-ios-app/README.md

 Overview
 -----------------
 Some time ago [Jamie](http://twitter.com/jkosoy) invented the idea of a simple diet for himself because he was worried about getting fat and unhealthy.
-But [http://www.youtube.com/watch?v=_2Nb0T2pr-A](Jamie loves hamburgers) and didn't want to give up eating them.
+But [Jamie loves hamburgers](http://www.youtube.com/watch?v=_2Nb0T2pr-A) and didn't want to give up eating them.
 So he decided to restrict himself to a single burger a month.
 The results were outstanding: Jamie has kept his burger restriction for years now and tends to save that burger day for celebratory experiences.
 He's used the idea on other "vices" to a degree - fried foods, pork, etc.

 Over time he began telling people about this and [Dan](http://twitter.com/danielmall) tried it for himself on soda.
 Again, it worked!
 Dan went from drinking soda 3x a day to once a month, happily.